pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 Returns the list of channels a UUID is subscribed to.

+- Requires Presence.
-- Timeout events: If the app restarts within the heartbeat window, no timeout event is generated.
+- Timeout events: If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)